b1tr0t/PEPC/explainer.md

 ## Alternatives considered

+### No platform changes

+Sites could replicate most of this behavior currently by using a button that triggers the permission request.
+Developers could be actively encouraged to use this pattern via articles, communications etc.

+Disadvantages:

+1. There is no signal or guarantee indicating the user's intent.
+This means that the user agent still needs to remain defensive about permission requests.
+1. It requires user experience design and consideration from the site's side.
+    There are many ways to get this wrong and provide a suboptimal user experience.
+Also, providing a solution with best-practices built in helps resource-constrained development teams more.

+### Improve existing usage triggered permission request journey

+The existing permission request journey is triggered by usage of the relevant capability, for example, `getUserMedia` triggering a Camera permission journey.
+We agree there may be ways to improve the current journey and we intend to explore these in parallel, however, there is an upper bound to improvements.
+Specifically:

+1. Accessibility.
+Native HTML elements (such as the proposed permission element in this explainer) come with built-in roles, properties, and keyboard interaction behaviors understood by assistive technologies.
+While JavaScript solutions can be *made* accessible, the PEPC can be accessible by default.
+1. User intent.
+JavaScript triggered UI journeys will never be able to capture user intent the way we believe is possible with PEPC.
+User gestures are easily gamed by manipulative or malicious websites.
+It's difficult to see how more advanced heuristics could be used to determine user intent, and we believe that any heuristics to determine user intent would be significantly more complicated that determining user intent for the semantic element.
+1. Context.
+While sites *may* do a good job with providing context to the user about why a permission journey is happening, the PEPC *ensures* the context is present with consistent button UI and labels, and strong signal of user intent.
+1. Reconsideration.
+Sometimes users make a mistake in a permission decision.
+    It's undesirable for browsers to allow users to reconsider past decisions with the usage-driven UI model, as enabling reconsideration would present spammy or abusive websites the ability to repeatedly prompt users who block a permission request.
+Help text directing users to navigate browser UI to revisit past permission decisions requires web developers to provide users with evergreen browser-specific directions on changes to the browser permission settings.
+In practice this is a significant burden on web developers, often results in stale directions, and users seldom succeed at these journeys even when the directions are up-to-date and clear.

+### Separate this into two proposals, (1) improved user intent signal and (2) modal permission prompts

+We believe these aspects of the proposal offer the most user utility when bundled.
+If we only improve the user intent signal with a permission element, we fail to solve for change blindness and accessibility problems for magnification users.
+If we only introduce modal permission prompts without improving our confidence in user intent and context we increase the level of interruption and disruption in user journeys with blocking modals about which the user may have little or no context for decision making.

 ### Extending an existing element

 Instead of adding a new element, existing HTML elements can be augmented to